Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Nonexclusive examples of eligible expenditures include:

-No. The County encourages small businesses to apply for the array of Federal and State financial assistance programs for which they are eligible.
-Your application for, or receipt of, federal or state funds does not disqualify you from receiving Westmoreland County funds, although funds received may not also be used for costs that have been covered under another grant or loan program.
-Preference will be given to small businesses that did not receive funding through the Federal Paycheck Protection Program or the Economic Injury Disaster Loan Program.
-Those who have received funds through the Paycheck Protection Program or Economic Injury Disaster Loan are eligible, but the level of funding received will impact the applicant’s competitiveness.
+No. The County encourages small businesses to apply for the array of federal and state financial assistance programs for which they are eligible.
+Your application for, or receipt of, federal or state funds does not disqualify you from receiving Round 2 Westmoreland County grant funds, although funds received may not be used for costs that have been covered under another grant or loan program or Round 1.

 This is a grant, not a loan, so you will not need to pay it back as long as you comply with all the terms and conditions of the grant agreement.
-Funds that are not utilized during the period of March 1, 2020 through December 30, 2020 for eligible expenditures will need to be returned to Westmoreland County.
+Funds that are not utilized during the period of March 1, 2020 through December 30, 2020 or funds not used on appropriate expenses will need to be returned to Westmoreland County.

 Yes.
 All applicants must certify that they are in compliance with federal, state, and local laws.
 Questions concerning certification should be directed to the applicant’s attorney.